8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] -------- COMPLETED --------
+- [x] SERVICE WRITER CALENDAR - second appt through calendar scheduler or check if the same appointment can be stretched to the following day going into the next day, still need a way to add custom spots have a searchable drop down to choose client for appointment then searchable dropdown for the work order number to select the work order to attach it to, then just let them customize the rest with just a text area for them to leave a comment for a description for the appointment
+- [x] WORKORDER CALENDAR - second appt through calendar scheduler or check if the same appointment can be stretched to the following day going into the next day, still need a way to add custom spots have a searchable drop down to choose client for appointment then searchable dropdown for the work order number to select the work order to attach it to, then just let them customize the rest with just a text area for them to leave a comment for a description for the appointment
+- [x] WORKORDER - scheduler for empty brands have it select all technicians
+- [x] service scheduler
+- [x] service scheduler
 - [x] started on creating my own pdf me
 - [x] admin - display punch clock values so admin can easily do payroll
 - [x] need to add finance buffer somewhere in admin